 To paraphrase a quote from the great man himself, Albus Dumbledore, “Of course it is happening inside our heads, but why on earth should that mean that it is not real?”

-[Feature Image: Light skin person with shoulder-length blonde and brunette hair is sitting in a white tub with white tiling surrounding.
+[Feature Image: A person with light skin and shoulder-length blonde and brown layered hair is sitting in a white tub with white tiling on the wall behind them.
 They are laying with their head back against the wall, eyes closed, with one hand resting on the crown of their head.
 Source: Flickr | Renaud Photo]